aollin/racechrono-ble-diy-device/README.md

 # Performance

 This device as CAN-Bus reader alone (without GPS) will achieve ~20 Hz update rate when monitoring 5 different CAN-Bus PIDs.
 With a GPS board added, the update rate will drop to 10 Hz, probably due to the Bluetooth LE chip that is used here.
-The characteristic UUID 3 in notify mode (for GPS data) will halve the performance of the characteristic UUID 1 (for CAN-Bus data).
+The characteristic UUID 3 in notify mode (used for GPS data) will halve the performance of the characteristic UUID 1 (used for CAN-Bus data).

 # Parts list